zilverline/Dezignables/README.md

 [![License](https://img.shields.io/cocoapods/l/Dezignables.svg?style=flat)](http://cocoapods.org/pods/Dezignables)
 [![Platform](https://img.shields.io/cocoapods/p/Dezignables.svg?style=flat)](http://cocoapods.org/pods/Dezignables)

-A collection of @IBDesignable components I often use in all of my iOS projects.
+A collection of designable components I often use in my iOS projects.
 For now it includes a UIView, UIButton and UIImageView.

 Checkout the Example project to see all available options.

-## Usage
+## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.